 Students are strongly encouraged to explore study abroad options before their junior year.
 Upon return, students should submit syllabi and all coursework related to each course taken abroad for approval by the director of undergraduate studies.

 Students are responsible for tracking their progress toward completing the required coursework:

-For the major, students must take five courses from the following twelve core courses; three of the twelve are required for a concentration.
+For the major, students must take five courses from the following fourteen core courses; three of the fourteen are required for a concentration.
 One of these courses must be Primary Texts of Latin American Civilization (LACV CC1020); Latin American Civilization I (HIST UN2660) or Latin American Civilization II (HIST UN2661):

 One course on Spanish, Portuguese, or an indigenous language at the intermediate or advanced level.
 If students can demonstrate advance knowledge of one of these languages, they can replace this course with a course on other languages at any level.

 For the major, students must take four courses in a discipline of choice or specialization with substantive focus on Latin America.
 Of these four courses, one must be a seminar within the choice or specialization, at least two courses must be within the choice or specialization, and one course may be outside of their choice or specialization.

 For the concentration, students must take two courses in a discipline of choice or specialization with substantive focus on Latin America.
 Of these two courses, one must be a seminar within the choice or specialization, and the other must be within the choice or specialization.

 The director of undergraduate studies advises students on areas of specialization and must approve courses with substantial Latin American or Caribbean contents not included in the list of eligible courses.
 Current students should become familiar with the requirements and policies of Columbia College.